metrico/qryn-client/README.md

 ## Contributing

-Contributions to qryn-client are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/metrico/qryn-client).
+Contributions to gigapipe-client are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/gigapipe/gigapipe-client).

 ## License

-qryn-client is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+gigapipe-client is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).